Terraform Associate Certification: Hashicorp Certified

 }

-But we need to initialize again with terraform init
+But we need to initialize again with terraform init terraform init -migrate-state

 Differentiate Remote State Backends in Terraform